the-turing-way/the-turing-way/CONTRIBUTING.md

 * List of changes proposed in the pull request.
 * Describe what the reviewer should concentrate their feedback on.

+By filling out the "*Lorem ipsum*" sections of the pull request template with as much detail as possible, you will make it really easy for someone to review your contribution!

 If you have opened the pull request early and know that its contents are not ready for review or to be merged, add "[WIP]" at the start of the pull request title, which stands for "Work in Progress".
 When you are happy with it and are happy for it to be merged into the main repository, change the "[WIP]" in the title of the pull request to "[Ready for review]".